Handling Rejection | You Are Accepted

 ILLUSTRATION

 There is a story about a man who visited a church.
 The church was fairly full so he walked right up the aisle to the front of the church and plopped down on the floor.
 He had long scraggly hair and his clothes were a far cry from the Sunday best that most of the people were wearing.
 The place grew quiet as people just stared at this intruder.
 Who does he think he is, coming in here like this?
 Doesn’t he know this is the house of God?
-Well, an elderly gentleman with white hair slowly got up from his seat and began shuffling his way down the aisle.
+Well, an old gentleman with white hair slowly got up from his seat and began shuffling his way down the aisle.

 Some of the people thought, “Good, old brother Dan will take care of this.”
 But when the old man finally reached the young misfit, he touched his shoulder and said, “Is this seat taken?”
-The young man said, “No.” So the elderly man painfully eased himself down on the floor beside him so he wouldn’t be alone throughout the service.
+The young man said, “No.” So the old man painfully eased himself down on the floor beside him so he wouldn’t be alone throughout the service.
 People hung their heads in shame as they realized how unloving and unaccepting they had been in their hearts toward this stranger.
 Through the unconditional acceptance and love of a white-haired old man, someone’s life was changed.
 Brother Dan became a living telegram of God’s love and acceptance.

 What if we were the only means God had to let people know that He loves them and accepts them?
 Now let me rephrase that.
 We are the means God has chosen to let people know He loves and accepts them!